dynaconf/dynaconf/docs/merging.md

+## Overview

+Dynaconf provides global and local tools to control if the value of conflicting settings (which have the same key) will be merged or will override one another.

+By default, nothing is merged.
+Also, only container types can be merged (`list` and `dict`).
+Non-container types, such as `str` and `int`, will always override the previous value (If you want to merge them, wrap them in a `list` or `dict`).

+You can globally turn on the merging strategy by setting [merge_enable](https://www.dynaconf.com/configuration/#merge_enabled) option to `True` (via instance settings or envvars).

 ## Merging existing data structures

 If your settings has existing variables of types `list` or `dict` and you want to `merge` instead of `override` then